Big Twelve (Brazilian football)

-In Brazilian football, G-12 (Big Twelve) refers to a group of 12 clubs: Atlético Mineiro, Botafogo, Corinthians, Cruzeiro, Flamengo, Fluminense, Grêmio, Internacional, Palmeiras, Santos, São Paulo, and Vasco da Gama.
-They are considered the most popular and successful sides in Brazilian football, having won all but six editions of the Brasileirão between them since the tournament's inception.
+In Brazilian football, the Big Twelve (Portuguese: Os Doze Grandes) refers to a group of 12 clubs: Atlético Mineiro, Botafogo, Corinthians, Cruzeiro, Flamengo, Fluminense, Grêmio, Internacional, Palmeiras, Santos, São Paulo, and Vasco da Gama.
+They are considered the most popular and successful sides in Brazilian football, having won all but six editions of the Campeonato Brasileiro Série A between them since the tournament's inception.